 Most of my operating is done out portable.
 The image below shows a typical station in the club's caravan, though when not available it comes out in my small tent.
-The amp keep's the tent nice and warm!
+The old amplifer keeps the tent nice and warm!

-The antenna is a homebrew job, designed and built by myself and Dad (G8OCV) a few years back.
+The antennas are homebrew, the 20 metre 3-element was designed and built by myself and Dad (G8OCV) a few years back.
+The 15 metre 4-element was made by Dave M0TAZ to a DK7ZB design.
 It is a monoband 3 element yagi, which performs very well.
 It's pictured below atop of our SCAM12 (ex-British Army pneumatic mast).
 We have several sets of elements tuned for 20, 17 and 15 metres, although changing band requires dropping the beam down and swapping out the wire elements.